clashautoloot/Clash-AutoLoot/README.md

 4. The key is **bound to this machine** on first activation.
 To transfer to a new machine, Click the **Unpair** button in the license key menu.

 > **Internet connection required.** The bot validates your license on startup and periodically while running.
 There is no offline mode.

+Disclaimer: This tool automates gameplay which is against Clash of Clans' ToS — use it at your own risk.
+I'm not responsible if your account gets banned.